jouros/gorestapi/README.md

 └── README.md
 ```

-I have completed setup only for cluster 'test1' which has two apps: 1) podinfo with kustomize and 2) busybox with sops and helm.
+I have completed setup only for cluster 'test1' which has two apps: 1) podinfo with kustomize and 2) busybox with sops and custom helm charts.
 Similar way I could define more different type of clusters with custom differences into test2 and so on.